 Peter works for PROS Revenue Management (NYSE: PRO) as a Sr.Technical Performance Lead specializing in server-side performance tuning on Java, SQL Server, and Oracle.
 Peter holds both MCTS and MCITP certifications.
 He's presented topics on SQL Server performance at the annual Houston Tech Fest and Java tuning at the Houston Java User Group (HJUG).
 When he's not busy studying for his SQL Server Master Certification (MCM), he indulges in his other passion - photography.
 You can find his rambling at tranpeter.blogspot.com.

 Top BI Enhancements for SQL Server 2012

 What are the new features and functionality in SQL Server 2012 that are specific to business intelligence?
 SQL Server 2012 has an abundance of new features and enhancements, with business intelligence (BI) being one area given a lot of attention.
 In this session I will cover the most important of these new features, broken out into the logical areas seen in a full end-to-end development of a BI solution: data integration, data management & warehousing, and end-user reporting.

-James is a big data evangelist specializing in big data and data warehousing solution architect at Microsoft.
+James is a big data and data warehousing solution architect at Microsoft.
 He is a thought leader in the use and application of Big Data and advanced analytics.
-Previously he was an independent consultant working as a Data Warehouse/Business Intelligence/MDM architect and developer.
-He is a SQL Server MVP with over 25 years of IT experience.
+Previously he was an independent consultant working as a Data Warehouse/Business Intelligence architect and developer.
+He is a prior SQL Server MVP with over 25 years of IT experience.
 James is a popular blogger (JamesSerra.com) and speaker.
 He is the author of the book “Reporting with Microsoft SQL Server 2012”.